surniaulula/wpsso/readme.txt

 * *Improvements*
 	* None
 * *Bugfixes*
+	* Fixed an SQL syntax error when deleting expired transients.
 	* Fixed the description from Yoast SEO (in a post loop) by calling WPSEO_Frontend reset() before and after WPSEO_Frontend metadesc().
 * *Developer Notes*
 	* Added a 'wpsso_get_event_place_id' filter for single event options.